Glenrothes: Regeneration and future development

+Approval was given in December 2024 for the development of a timber and manufacturing facility, a construction skills academy and a crematorium at Southfield.
+Respect Developments (Scotland) Ltd and Dignity Funerals Ltd who are delivering the project suggest that the development will provide 120 new jobs as part of the skills academy and manufacturing facility, comprising 80 apprentices and 40 factory workers.
+A total of five classrooms would be provided within the building to accommodate learning opportunities.
+It is anticipated that around 10-15 new jobs would be provided as part of the crematorium.
+In addition to jobs when in operation, there will also be a significant amount of construction jobs created.

 Culture and community

 Public artworks

 In 1968 Glenrothes was the first town in the UK to appoint a town artist.
 This is now recognised as playing a significant role, both in a Scottish and in an international context, in helping to create the idea of art being a key factor in creating a sense of place.
 Two town artists, David Harding (1968–78) and Malcolm Robertson (1978–91), were employed in the lifetime of the Glenrothes Development Corporation (GDC).
-Both artists, supported by a number of assistants, created a large variety of artworks and sculptures that are scattered throughout the town.
+Both artists, supported by a number of assistants, created a large variety of artworks and sculptures, around 140 pieces, that are scattered throughout the town.
+Malcolm Robertson produced the "Giant Irises" sculpture as Glenrothes' contribution to the Glasgow Garden Festival.
+The sculpture was the winner of the John Brown Clydebank award for the "Most Original and Amusing Artifact" and following the festival, it was re-erected at Leslie Roundabout.

 Other artists have also contributed to the creation of the town's artworks.
 The first sculpture erected in Glenrothes was "Ex Terra", created by Benno Schotz which was inspired by the town's motto Ex Terra Vis (Latin) meaning "From the earth strength".
 "The Good Samaritan" sculpture in Riverside Park was produced by Edinburgh-based sculptor, Ronald Rae, who was commissioned by the GDC to produce a piece of art work in celebration of the town's 40th anniversary in 1988.
 The concrete hippos scattered throughout the town were designed and created by Stanley Bonnar who went on to be the town artist at East Kilbride.